lakshanakolur/GameOfUNO/README.md

 # GAME OF UNO

+Simple 2- player game of UNO implemented using Arrays and Stacks and containing features of adding cards to a pile, picking up cards, Draw4 and other such features of the game.

 ## HOW TO PLAY UNO

 Number of Players: 2 you and the computer

 #### Dealing cards:
 1. RED: 0,1,2,3,4,5,6,7,8,9, skip, reverse, draw two.
 2. BLUE: 0,1,2,3,4,5,6,7,8,9, skip, reverse, draw two.
 3. YELLOW: 0,1,2,3,4,5,6,7,8,9, skip, reverse, draw two.
 4. GREEN: 0,1,2,3,4,5,6,7,8,9, skip, reverse, draw two.
 5. 2 wild cards , 2 wild draw four’s.

 - Deal seven cards to computer and to player.
 - Player 7 cards are allotted :

 #### EXAMPLE: